 Fleets are relatively self-reliant communities, not unlike traditional city-states or native tribes.
-They are highly communal, often owning little private property other than clothes or small sentimental trinkets.
-Leadership, if existent, usually holds little power; decisions concerning a Fleet are usually decided by referendums on each specific issue.
+They are highly communal, often owning little other than clothes or small sentimental trinkets.
+Leadership, if existent, usually holds little to no power and works only on a basis of personal respect; decisions concerning a Fleet are usually decided by referendums on each specific issue.